wp-plugins/basic-google-maps-placemarks/readme.txt

 4. Click 'Install now'.
 5. Enter your FTP or FTPS username and password.
 If you don't know it, you can ask your web host for it.
 6. Click 'Activate plugin'.
-8. Follow the usage instructions below
+8. Follow the Basic Usage instructions below

 **Manual Installation**

 1. Download the plugin and un-zip it.
 2. Upload the *basic-google-maps-placemarks* folder to your *wp-content/plugins/* directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Follow the usage instructions below
+4. Follow the Basic Usage instructions below

 **Upgrading:**